VakhoKontridze/VComponents/README.md

 #### Animations

-VComponents approaches animations as bound to components and their models, and not to state.
-Which means, that to modify a state of component with an animation, you need to pass a custom model.
+VComponents approaches animations as bound to components and their UI models, and not to state.
+Which means, that to modify a state of component with an animation, you need to pass a custom UI model.

 Not Preferred: